mah0001/metadata-editor-docs-v2/managing_projects.md

 ## The "My projects" page

 Projects are listed in the *My projects* page.
 This page is the default page of the Metadata Editor.
-Other main pages are the *Collections* and *Templates* pages, only accessible to users with credentiels to manage collections and templates.
+Other main pages are the *Collections* and *Templates* pages, only accessible to users with credentials to manage collections and templates.

 The projects you see in the *My projects* page are the projects you have access to (as owner, editor, or viewer).
 The list of projects you see is thus based on your credentials.